Snarvei til hovedinnholdet

 Medical Examination

 Pilot Flight Academy requires a Norwegian or Swedish EASA Class 1 medical certificate.
 All accepted candidates need to, as soon as possible, arrange an appointment for the EASA Class 1 medical examination for commercial pilots.
 The Class 1 medical must be obtained before starting the programme.
-Candidates who do not pass the medical examination will receive a full refund of any payments made to Pilot Flight Academy in connection to their studies, including the enrollment fee of NOK 30.000,-.

 There is one Aero-Medical Centre for a medical examination in Norway: